-For years and periodically tubeless tires have been proposed for all vehicles: their adoption is struggling to reach its fulfillment (perhaps for the interests of manufacturers to have more wear on this product to encourage faster replacement: to think badly makes you sin, but sometimes you guess).
+For years and periodically tubeless tires have been proposed for all vehicles: their adoption is struggling to reach its fulfillment (perhaps for the interests of manufacturers to have more wear on this product to favor faster replacement: thinking badly makes you sin, but sometimes you guess).

-Perhaps for the bikes, however, it is time to say goodbye to the annoying punctures and the more or less makeshift remedies for inflating flat tires.
+Perhaps for bikes, however, it is time to say goodbye to annoying punctures and more or less makeshift remedies for inflating punctured tires.

 Britek Tire and Rubber has been working for 6 years on a special type of tire based on a lightweight carbon fiber structure with a special rubber coating.
-They certainly have wear, but they do not pierce.
+They certainly have wear, but they don't get punctured.
 Never.
 And they have a response in terms of cushioning that is very similar to that of traditional tires.

 [highlight] Automatic adjustment - [/ highlight] What's more: the special structure allows the cyclist to 'adjust' the hardness of the wheel as he would for the gear shift.